derekTurner/Javascript-Games-Fund-22/Block_3/section_3/section_3.md

 Returning to the development environment folder in the terminal you can now issue commands to install babylonjs.

+These will follow the steps outlined in chapter 2 of [Going the Distance with Babylon.js](https://www.packtpub.com/product/going-the-distance-with-babylonjs/9781801076586) by Josh Elster which is a recommended purchase.

 Create folders src, dist, public and assets.